szabgab/code-maven.com/pages/the-spaceship-operator.md

 ## The Game

-I call the game <b>The Spaceship operator</b> partially as a wink to the similarly named operators in some of the programming languages.
+I call the game **The Spaceship operator** partially as a wink to the similarly named operators in some of the programming languages.
 But never mind.

 The game is very simple, you might imaging something I could build on that device, but in this series we are going to extend it in all